 There are no fees.
 Waseley Hills is a state-funded academy.

 Applications for Year 7 are handled by Worcestershire County Council (or your home local authority if you live in Birmingham).
-The deadline for applications is 31 October for entry the following September.
+For September 2027 entry, the application deadline is 31 October 2026 and offer day is 1 March 2027.

-A-level results are improving but remain below the national average for top grades. in 2024, 24% of grades were A*-B. The school adds value through small class sizes and strong pastoral support in the sixth form.
+A-level results remain below the strongest national benchmarks for top grades.
+In the 2025 dataset, 30% of grades were A*-B and 0% were A* or A. The school adds value through small class sizes and strong pastoral support in the sixth form.

 Get in touch with the school directly